Puresyn/KeyMaster/Readme.txt

 Visit https://github.com/Puresyn/KeyMaster/discussions/18

 Initialization:
-Use /km or a keybind available in game keybindings to toggle the main window.
+Use /km, set up a keybind (available in game keybindings), or click the minimap button to toggle the main window.
 Use /km help for command line options.

 About: